xcp-ng/xcp-ng-org/docs/installation/upgrade.md

+---
+sidebar_position: 4
+---

-# Upgrade
+# Upgrade to a newer release

+Discover how to upgrade from an older release.

-This page details how to upgrade to the latest version of XCP-ng from a previous release, e.g. 7.4 to 7.6 or 8.0 to 8.2.
+We assume your goal is to get to the latest version of XCP-ng from a previous release, e.g. 7.4 to 7.6 or 8.0 to 8.2.

 For updates that don't change the version numbers (bugfixes, security fixes), see [the updates section](../installation/updates).